 One of the problems with "found" Seaglass is that the colors are limited.
 You only find colors that bottles come in.
 Sure, you can find beautiful cobalt from old Noxema jars, pale blues from a number of sources but the reds and purples are extremely rare.
 Carol and I felt constrained by this palette.
 From the antique business we took cobalt blue Noxema jars, hundreds of mason jars that had turned blue with age, and one of the rarest glass of all, old bottles that had gone purple or lavender from age and an excess of manganese in the glass.
 But the most beautiful of all glass came from the depression era glass, delicate pinks soft greens and brilliant uranium glass made from real uranium.

 Suddenly our jewelry burst forth with brilliant hues to rival real gems.
 And we coined our catch phrase, "Color Sells."

-Many claim to use "found Seaglass" but one look at the colors and you realize that bottles don't come that color.
-After 26 years we are proud to have 10 people working for us and service clients nationwide and the fact that our glass don't pollute the environment.
+Many claim to use "found Seaglass" but one look at the colors and you realize that bottles don't come in that color.
+After 30 years we are proud to have 10 people working for us and service clients nationwide and the fact that our glass don't pollute the environment.